thejeqff/jammming/README.md

 This project is the capstone project for the Codecademy Pro Intensive on Building Front-End Web Applications.
-This application, Jammming, is an app tha allows users to search for songs in the Spotify library, add them to a playlist, then save that playlist to their Spotify user library.
+This application, Jammming, is an app that allows users to search for songs in the Spotify library, add them to a playlist, then save that playlist to their Spotify user library.